dgaydukov/cert-aws/files/sa.md

 You can create ENI by going to `EC2 => Network & Security => Network interfaces` and create network interface.
 You can create ni (network interface) and attach/detach it to ec2 instance.
 Every instance in VPC has a default ni - primary network interface, you can't detach it.
 You can create new and attach.
 Number of ni that can be attached to ec2 depends on it's size (more computing power - more ni can be attached).

+There are several instance types.
+You can get full view [here](https://www.ec2instances.info)
+* C (good for CPU load)
+* R (good for RAM load)
+* M (middle between cpu & ram)
+* I (good for I/O operations)
+* G (good for GPU)
+* T2/T3 (burstable type) - good performance for a short time (burst) - if you overuse this burst your performance will downgrade when you cpu not bursting, you earn `burst credit` (you can view it in CloudWatch), once it hits 100% load, burst is turned on and you pay with your credit once your credit is 0, performance downgrade
+* T2/T3 unlimited burst (you pay for extra burst credit)

 ###### Amazon Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.